 Respond when a family does not engage following an early intervention referral

-If Child Safety refers a family to a FWS and the family does not engage with the service, or cannot be contacted, the service must advise Child Safety.
+If Child Safety refers a family to an Aboriginal and Torres Strait Islander Family Wellbeing Service and the family does not engage with the service, or cannot be contacted, the service must advise Child Safety.
 In these circumstances and where no new concerns are raised:

 - in a case note (if verbal advice is provided)